Genotype (format f1)

 GGG 0.9375

 The larger the number of modifier characters, the higher the resolution and the closer you can get to the limits of the allowed range.
-Each additional character increases the resolution twice.
-The neutral point for a given property (i.e., the default value when no modifiers are used) is not always in the middle of the range, as in the example above.
+Each additional character doubles the resolution.
+The neutral point for a given property (i.e., the default value when no modifiers are used) is not always in the middle of the range, as it is in the example above.
 For example for friction, the range is from 0.0 to 4.0, and the default value is 0.4:

 $ ./geneprops_test F 3 | sort -n -k 2